NetApp/trident/docs/kubernetes/deploying.rst

 ^^^^^^^^^

 This guide will take you through the process of deploying Trident and provisioning your first volume automatically.
+If you are a new user, this is the place to get started with using Trident.

+If you are an existing user looking to upgrade, head on over to the :ref:`Upgrading Trident <Upgrading Trident>` section.

 Before you begin
 ================